hamzahasbi/web-coding-challenge-back/README.md

 At this point we still have some buggy/incomplete features :
  - [ ] Dislike shops.
  - [ ] Get dynamic user coordinates.
- - [ ] remove a shop from liked shops list.
  - [ ] Dislike a Shop.
  - [ ] Refactoring.
  - [ ] Securing token exchange.